Death and state funeral of Edward VII: State funeral

-The whole procession then proceeded from Westminster Hall, via Whitehall and the Mall, from Hyde Park Corner up to the Marble Arch, and thence to Paddington Station; from there, a funeral train conveyed the mourners to Windsor.
+The whole procession then proceeded from Westminster Hall, via Whitehall and the Mall, from Hyde Park Corner up to the Marble Arch, and thence to Paddington Station.
+Including other participants, 70 states were represented.
+The funeral procession saw a horseback procession, followed by 11 carriages.
+Caesar, the late King's dog led the funeral procession with a highlander walking behind the carriage that carried the King's coffin.
+From Paddington Station, a funeral train conveyed the mourners to Windsor.
 The mourners used the Royal Train, which together with the funeral car built for Queen Victoria, was hauled by the GWR 4000 Class locomotive King Edward.
 From the station, the procession then continued on to Windsor Castle, and a full funeral ceremony was held in St George's Chapel.

 The funeral service followed the format used for Queen Victoria, except that it included the interment within the chapel, whereas Victoria had been interred at Royal Mausoleum, Frogmore.
 The liturgy was closely based on the Order for The Burial of the Dead from the Book of Common Prayer.
 Queen Alexandra had specifically requested an anthem by Sir Arthur Sullivan, Brother, thou art gone before us, however Archbishop Davidson and other senior clerics thought that the piece lacked sufficient gravitas and Alexandra was persuaded to accept instead His Body Is Buried In Peace, the chorus from George Frideric Handel's Funeral Anthem For Queen Caroline.
 Alexandra also requested two hymns that were sung by the congregation, My God, my Father, while I stray and Now the labourer's task is o'er; this was an innovation at royal state funerals.